browserpass/browserpass-extension/README.md

 ### Searching password entries

 The search box allows you to filter the list of currently displayed password entries in the popup.
-If you are searching for a password entry that is not already visible (for example it doesn't match the current domain), first press <kbd>Backspace</kbd> to disable phishing attack protection and search the entire password store (see [First steps in browser extension](#first-steps-in-browser-extension) for details).
+If you are searching for a password entry that is not already visible (for example if it doesn't match the current domain), first press <kbd>Backspace</kbd> to disable phishing attack protection and search the entire password store (see [First steps in browser extension](#first-steps-in-browser-extension) for details).

 The search algorithm combines fuzzy and substring filtering approaches to achieve the most optimal results.
-The matches will be highlighted in a different color to explain the results.
+The matching parts of each result are highlighted in a different color.

 The first word in the search term activates the fuzzy filtering and takes into consideration password store name, folder and password entry name: